docdawning/conductMacOSUserToVoiceCustomizationSystemPreferencesUI/README.md

 <H1>Trash Talker</H1>
 <p>
 This is a freebie I've hacked-together by googling extensively.
-I'm bundling it within my TrashTalker app as that was my motivation.
+I intended on bundling it within my TrashTalker app to help users.
 However, this script never made it in the a release of Trash Talker because I distribute it via the App Store and for the script to work my app required Entitlements that Apple told me they would never approve.
 I had the script hard-coded in to Objective-C and called it from a method.
 Anyway, here it shall live for others to possibly enjoy.
 <BR /><BR />
 Feel free to check out <a href="https://itunes.apple.com/ca/app/trash-talker/id1207969253?mt=12">Trash Talker here</a>.
 </p>